q4141/rsschool-cv/cv.md

 ##About Me

-I am 21 years old, living in Odessa and study programing in ONTU.
+I am 21 years old, living in Odessa and study programming in ONTU.

 ##Skills